-Vallarta Bird Festival 2014
+Vallarta Bird Festival

 If you plan to attend, don’t forget to wear proper, neutral color clothes, all-terrain shoes (sandals not advised), sun hat or cap, and insect repellent.
 The organizers recommend dressing in layers as some areas at higher elevations may be slightly cooler than the regular Vallarta temperature.
 Don’t forget your binoculars and the camera!
-All tours include a snack and water and lunch is available at extra charge at the Festival venues.
-If you’re coming to Puerto Vallarta especially for the Bird Festival you may be interested in staying at the Best Western Plus Suites, which is the official festival hotel and all the tours depart and return there.
+All tours include a snack and water, and lunch is available at extra charge at the Festival venues.
+If you’re coming to Puerto Vallarta, especially for the Bird Festival, you may be interested in staying at the Best Western Plus Suites, which is the official festival hotel, and all the tours depart and return there.
 Some of the lectures will also be held at the hotel.

-For more information and reservations see the official Vallarta Bird Festival web site.
+For more information and reservations, see the official Vallarta Bird Festival website.